Homepage | Features | Search Recipes | Spice Index | Spotlight on Spice | New Spice Route | Resources |

 Jerk.

 A mix of the warm, sweet flavor of allspice, and the intense heat of Scotch bonnet peppers (or its cousin, the habanero chili).
-Then add in toasted onion, Mediterranean thyme, chives, black pepper, nutmeg, cinnamon, sage, and a bit of salt and sugar, and you have Savory Spice Shop’s Jamaican Jerk Seasoning.
+Then add in toasted onion, Moroccan thyme, black pepper, nutmeg, cinnamon, sage, and a bit of salt and sugar, and you have Jamaican Jerk Seasoning.

 Jerk isn’t just a spice blend, but also a cooking method.
 Marinate meat with jerk seasoning, and then smoke it over wood charcoal to create delicious jerk chicken or jerk pork.

 Not particularly interested in having our neighbors invite firefighters over to our place, I decided to grill instead.
-Adapting from a recipe on Savory Spice Shop, I marinated ground beef with Jamaican Jerk Seasoning, fresh garlic, balsamic vinegar, orange juice, and soy sauce.
+Adapting from a recipe on another website, I marinated ground beef with Jamaican Jerk Seasoning, fresh garlic, balsamic vinegar, orange juice, and soy sauce.

 Luckily I cooked two burgers, since I started eating the first one before I set the camera up.
 It wasn’t my fault.
 My brain stopped functioning when the aroma of the spices and flavors hit me.